 For long-term results, complete an initial series of four to eight treatments spaced one to three months apart and have maintenance treatments once or twice a year for a few years.

-Laser hair removal is a safe procedure when performed in a reputed med spa by an experienced, board-certified medical provider.
+Laser hair removal is a safe procedure when performed in a reputable med spa by an experienced, board-certified medical provider.

 Nevertheless, the procedure may cause mild side effects in the treated area.
 These include: